code-memento/vuepress/tips/README.md

 # Tips & tricks

 If you spent a lot of time making Apps and Software, you'll notice that it's not all about mastering the programming language and the technical stuff.
 You'll have to master other skills to be more productive and focused.
-In this section I'll try to help you achieve that >>>.
+In this section I'll try to help you achieve that.

 ### Productivity